goldsborough/vector/README.md

 <br>

-`vector` is a feature-complete, generic and customizable resizable array implementation in plain C that supports almost the entire C++ `std::vector` API, including iterators.
+`vector` is a feature-complete, generic and customizable resizable array implementation in pure C that supports almost the entire C++ `std::vector` API, including iterators.

 ## Usage